raktims2210-dev/representation-economy/OPEN_QUESTIONS.md

 * who is represented,
 * how reality is represented,
 * who controls representation,
+* how automated action is governed,
-* and how institutions govern machine-legible participation.
+* and how institutions maintain trust in machine-mediated systems.

+The Representation Age may ultimately be defined not by intelligence alone—

+but by the quality, legitimacy, and governability of representation itself.